-Economic factors with the largest potential impact to the District remain the uncertainty of power acquisition costs.
-One of the largest determinants affecting power costs continues to be tied to the amount of rainfall, and could routinely swing between \$1 and \$3 million per year.
+The economic factor with the largest potential impact to the District remains the uncertainty of power acquisition costs.
+The largest determinant affecting power costs continues to be tied to the amount of precipitation, and could routinely swing between \$1 and \$3 million per year.
 Western Area Power Administration (Western) power charges are based on two components: 1) Power Revenue Requirements (PRR), or basically Western's net expenses, and 2) the District's First Preference Percentage (FPP), which is based on forecasts of the District's load as a percentage of forecasted Western generation.
 The District pays the result of multiplying these two components.
 During a dry year, the District's load is not affected, but Western's generation is greatly reduced.
 Thus, during a dry year the PRR does not change, but the FPP increases dramatically.
 Consecutive dry years compound the problem.